 The Nominating Committee is presently comprised of five non-employee, independent directors: Darla Moore (Chairwoman), William Isaac, Peter Tanous, Jyrl James and Thomas Vetrano.
-Ms. James and Mr. Vetrano were appointed to the Nominating Committee on August 11, 2023.

 The Board of Directors has adopted a written charter for the Nominating Committee.
 The Nominating Committee Charter is available on the Company's website.